lrtzndrsn/TicTacToe/README.md

 # READ ME:
 This is an implementation of the TicTocToe game as well as a sorting cards program.

-A large part of the code was given beforehand by my university.
+Some of the code was given beforehand by my University.
 Details about this can be read about in my report, which can be found in the docs folder.

 # How to run program
 To run TicTacToe, locate the TicTacToe folder from the root directory, and run "dotnet run" from that folder.